willclarkson/lsstScratchWIC/README.md

 * PanSTARRS-like: **ops2_1092** --> **minion_1020**

 Some of the notebooks and python for the pre-2016 versions are in subdirectories **python/legacy/** and **notebooks/legacy**.
 If you have a version of MAF before about December 2015, and the older OpSim runs listed below, those all *should* still work OK.
 Even if you are using 2016-era MAF, I *think* the notebook **./notebooks/legacy/FigureOfMerit_4p3_Galactic_Supernova.ipynb** should still work if you use pre-computed metrics rather than rerunning the metrics (i.e. set topDir and skip past the subsection running the metrics).

-### 2. sims_maf and maf_contrib ###

-If you want to run the metrics that go into the figure of merit, you will also need to have sims_maf and maf_contrib installed on your system.
-Instructions for installing both are provided a little lower down in this README.
+**If you want to run the metrics that go into the figure of merit, you will also need to have sims_maf and maf_contrib installed on your system.** Instructions for installing both are provided a little lower down in this README (Sections 6 & 7).

-### 3. Data and paths ###
+### 2. Data and paths ###

 By default, the notebooks all look in subdirectories of the working directory for the precomputed metrics.
 Outputs are also by default